Chapter 4. IPFW Dummynet and Traffic Shaping

 #

 Setting up two separate pipes to send data to the same destination is overkill.
-It’s like setting up two separate network links between the two points.
-While that may be desireable for reduncancy or high-availability, it makes no difference for bandwidth allocation.
-(Yes, link aggregation is possible, but we are not considering that case here.)
+It is like setting up two separate network links between the two points.
+While that may be desirable for redundancy or high-availability, it makes no difference for bandwidth allocation.
+(Yes, link aggregation is possible, but that is not being considered here.)

 What is usually needed is a way to separate traffic into different "lanes" and assign different "speed limits" to each lane.
 That is exactly what queues are for.